 Claire and Ted Diamond 1937

-In 1970 Diamond acquired a zinc smelter in West Virginia from the Matthiessen & Hegeler Zinc Company, manufacturing zinc metallic powder at that location for 33 years.
-In 1984 Diamond acquired the Eagle Picher Zinc smelter at Hillsboro, Illinois, where zinc oxide pigments were produced for the major paint manufacturers for about 20 years.
+In 1970, Diamond acquired a zinc smelter in West Virginia from the Matthiessen & Hegeler Zinc Company and manufactured zinc metallic powder at that location for 33 years.
+In 1984, Diamond acquired the Eagle Picher Zinc smelter at Hillsboro, Illinois, where zinc oxide pigments were produced for the major paint manufacturers for about 20 years.

-Diamond’s support of the arts at Lehigh was shown by his endowing the Diamond Theatre in Zoellner Arts Center; it is ongoing through the Claire and Theodore Diamond Theater Endowment Fund.
+Diamond’s support of the arts at Lehigh was shown by his endowment of the Diamond Theatre in Zoellner Arts Center through the Claire and Theodore Diamond Theater Endowment Fund.